-These fresh and aromatic oranges which are also very juicy and tastes delicious are only cultivated in Jampui Hills of Tripura.
-You will not find a similar variety of the thanksgiving event anywhere else in the world.
+These fresh and aromatic oranges which are also very juicy and taste delicious are only cultivated in Jampui Hills of Tripura.
+You will not find a similar kind of the thanksgiving event anywhere else in the world.
 The festival also features an exhibition wherein oranges are displayed and local artists make models of animals using oranges.
-These creative animal models are delightful to eyes and appeal to everyone from kids to elderly people.
+These creative animal models are delightful to the eyes and appeal to everyone from kids to elderly people.

-Tourists who visit Jampui Hills participate in the Orange and Tourism Festival often take time out to explore the hills in the area and the best way to do that is to go hiking.
+1. Hiking.
+Tourists who visit Jampui Hills to participate in the Orange and Tourism Festival, often take time out to explore the hills in the area and the best way to do that is to go hiking.
 Hiking in the hills will let you explore and admire the beauty and picturesque views of Jampui.

 Jampui Hills is a popular vacation destination in North East India that attracts tourists for its floating clouds, mighty hills, exotic views, valleys and a lot more.
 Tourists also love witnessing sunrise and sunsets here.
 To witness the immense and intriguing beauty of Jampui Hills the govt of Tripura offers 5 tourist packages from Agartala to this hill station.

 Explore Tripura Package, Pilgrim Tour, Eco-Tourism Package, Weekend Package Tour and Archaeological Tour are the packages that cover all the top destinations in the state.
-From Delhi, Mumbai, Kolkata, and Bengaluru Jampui Hills is approximately 2,300km, 3,200km, 1,400km, and 3,300km away respectively.
+From Delhi, Mumbai, Kolkata, and Bengaluru Jampui Hills is approximately 2,300, 3,200, 1,400, and 3,300 km away respectively.

 By Road.
-Jampui Hills, in Tripura, is well connected by road network from all the cities of the country.
-You may also consider traveling via inter-state or intra-state tourist buses if you are looking for a budget-friendly option.
-You may also drive to the hill range via motorable roads that connect it from Agartala which is 200km away via NH8, Panisagar which is 65km away via Kanchanpur Road and Dharmanagar which is 75km away via Kanchanpur Road.
+Jampui Hills, in Tripura, is well connected by road networks from all the cities of the country.
+You may also consider travelling via inter-state or intra-state tourist buses if you are looking for a budget-friendly option.
+You may also drive to the hill range via motorable roads that connect it from Agartala which is 200 km away via NH8, Panisagar which is 65km away via Kanchanpur Road and Dharmanagar which is 75km away via Kanchanpur Road.

 By Rail.
 The nearest railway station is Pecharthal which is approximately 55 km from Jampui hills.
 The train station receives trains from all parts of the country and after deboarding, the train one may take the locally available transport to reach the desired destination in Jampui.